 - Sport allows children to grow and mature as individuals.
 Moral development, discipline, self-confidence and self-worth are taught through sport.

 - Mistakes and losing are often made in sport; however this is a “safe” place to make them.
-Learning resilience at a young age will help them throughout life.
+Learning resilience at a young age will help children throughout life.

-Excessive stress, injury, being burnt out, along with other negative aspects of youth sport can be avoided.
-Here are some simple ways to avoid putting too much stress on athletes and creating problems.
+Excessive stress, injury, feeling burnt out, along with other negative aspects of youth sport can be avoided.
+Here are some simple ways to avoid putting too much stress on young athletes and creating problems.